Last Updated on June 13, 2023

-However POS claims are subject to outpatient deductibles ($300 individual and $600 family), 50% cost-shares for outpatient and inpatient claims, and excess charges up 15% over the allowed amount.
+However, POS claims are subject to outpatient deductibles ($300 individual and $600 family), 50% cost-shares for outpatient and inpatient claims, and excess charges up to 15% over the allowed amount.

 TRICARE Prime – Advantages

-No enrollment fee for active duty and families
+- No enrollment fee for active duty and families

-No balance billing
+- No balance billing

-Primary care manager supervises and coordinates care
+- The primary care manager supervises and coordinates care

-Away-from-home emergency coverage
+- Away-from-home emergency coverage

 TRICARE Prime – Disadvantages

-Provider choice limited
+- Provider choice is more limited

-Specialty care by referral only
+- Specialty care by referral only

-Not universally available
+- Not universally available

 TRICARE Prime Summary

-Guaranteed access to timely medical care
+- Guaranteed access to timely medical care

-Priority for care at military hospitals and clinics
+- Priority for care at military hospitals and clinics

-Primary Care Manager provides and guides health care delivery
+- Primary Care Manager provides and guides healthcare delivery

-Lowest cost for treatment among three options
+- Lowest cost for treatment among three options

-Requires enrollment for one year
+- Requires enrollment for one year

-Retirees pay enrollment fee
+- Retirees pay an enrollment fee

 - Very expensive to receive care outside TRICARE Prime (Point-of-Service Option)